 |Calif.
 Families McBride Arthur Thomas & Elva Telephone Connection|

-In a 2016 shoot out on the Jay Leno show our cousins 170 year old communication technology proved to be faster than current technology.
+In a 2016 shoot out on the Jay Leno show our cousins 170-year-old communication technology proved to be faster than current technology.

-During the war (WW II) wire and other metal products were dedicated to the war effort.
+This was especially true during the war (WW II) when wire and other metal products were dedicated to the war effort.

-A majority of Bell System subscribers in the mid-20th century were serviced by party line service, so up to 20 people could be connected to one pair of wires.
+A majority of Bell System subscribers in the mid-20th century were serviced by party-line service, so up to 20 people could be connected to one pair of wires.

 Private lines were expensive.

-Every household had phone # with an exchange name and a one letter code e.g. Antelope-M.
+Every household had phone # with an exchange name and a one-letter code e.g. Antelope-M.